-Our optional Air & Ground package provides a convenient arrival.
-Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one ouf our pre-programs.
-Or explore the sights of south and west Iceland on a self-drive road trip.
+Our optional Air & Ground package (prices for 2021 on request) provides a convenient arrival.
+Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one ouf our pre-programs (prices for 2021 on request).
+Or explore the sights of south and west Iceland on a self-drive road trip (prices upon request).
 The OCEAN DIAMOND docks in Old Reykjavik Harbor in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
 The ship departs in the evening.

 Cruise details - Iceland Circumnavigation

 Experience an unforgettable journey around Iceland onboard the OCEAN DIAMOND.
 Discover this mystical land steeped in Viking traditions and volcanic landscapes rarely seen anywhere else on earth.
 This voyage reveals a diverse array of natural wonders and the Icelandic way of life.
 A range of exciting shore excursions offers countless ways to interact with Iceland’s culture, nature, history and people.

 From USD 2,320 p.p. (triple occupancy)/ USD 3,455 p.p. (double occupancy)

 - Icelandic/English speaking guides